crschnick/pdx_unlimiter/docs/GUIDE.md

 ## Pdx-Unlimiter Guide

+## Installations

 Upon installation, you probably have a lot of savegames of different Paradox games on your computer, either saved in your documents directories or your Steam cloudsave directories.
 The Pdx-Unlimiter will try to automatically detect any of those game installation and save game directories.
 If any installation is not detected, you can set them manually in the settings menu.
-Note that only installations of Paradox games with installed Paradox Launcher are supported!
+Note that only up-to-date installations of Paradox games with installed Paradox Launcher are supported!

 Furthermore, the Pdx-Unlimiter has an internal savegame storage independent of the savegame directories of installed games.